-In fact, Young Avengers characters have been popping up in the MCU since as far back as 2015's Ant-Man, with the debut of Cassie Lang - better known in comic books by her superhero names Stature and later Stinger.
+Potential Young Avengers team members have been popping up in the MCU since as far back as 2015's Ant-Man, in fact, with the debut of Cassie Lang - better known in comic books by her superhero names Stature and later Stinger.

-Most obviously WandaVision introduced Wanda Maximoff and Vision's magically created twin sons William and Thomas - comic book Young Avengers Wiccan and Speed, respectively - who showed off their powers and even fun Halloween costume versions of their comic book costumes in the show.
+In early 2021, WandaVision introduced Wanda Maximoff and Vision's magically created twin sons William and Thomas - known in the Marvel Universe as the Young Avengers Wiccan and Speed, respectively - who showed off their comic book-faithful superpowers and even fun Halloween costume versions of their costumes in the show.

-But several of the Young Avengers who are assembling on the screen - and the comic book connections they have to the biggest burgeoning plot points of the current phase of the MCU - may have flown slightly under the radar.
+But several of the Young Avengers who are assembling in live-action - and the comic book connections they have to the biggest burgeoning plot points of the current phase of the MCU - may have flown slightly under the radar.

 There's Kid Loki, whose presence in the Loki show was obvious, but whose role in forming one incarnation of the Young Avengers is less well-known.
-And then there's Eli Bradley/Patriot, who had a brief cameo in The Falcon and the Winter Soldier.
-And of course Kate Bishop/Hawkeye, Kamala Khan/Ms. Marvel, Riri Williams/Ironheart, and America Chavez/Ms. America are all scheduled to make their MCU debuts sooner rather than later.
+And then there's Eli Bradley/Patriot, who had a brief pair of cameos in The Falcon and the Winter Soldier.

-Given the origins of the Young Avengers are tied directly into the Skrulls, who will play a role in Secret Invasion, and Kang, the time conqueror whose variants seem to be all over the MCU right now, it's a particularly poignant time to look at exactly who the Young Avengers are, and how the team came together in comic books - as well as the legacies they represent.
+Given the origins of the Young Avengers are tied directly into the Skrulls, who will play a role in another upcoming Disney Plus series Secret Invasion, and Kang, the time conqueror whose variants seem to be all over the MCU right now, it's a particularly poignant time to look at exactly who the Young Avengers are, and how the team came together in comic books - as well as the legacies they represent.